J. Bryan Wood: Dependable. Dedicated. Determined.

 After several years at Stowell & Friedman, Ltd., Bryan decided to start The Wood Law Office, LLC.
 There, Bryan tries to have his cake and eat it, too – he advises companies on how to uphold the law and avoid risk through smart business decisions.
 He helps employees protect their careers and compensation while still making positive changes and being free from discrimination and retaliation.
 And – when it’s the best option (or sometimes the only option), he helps his clients fight hard in litigation – for years if necessary – to try to expose injustice, inequality or illegality.

 Except when he’s at home.
-Then he’s just trying to be a good dad, a good husband, and a good neighbor – and to not completely ignore the dog.
+Then he’s just trying to be a good dad, a good husband, and a good neighbor.

 The Wood Law Office